Mindula-Dilthushan/nodejs-using-postgreSQL/README.md

-# CRUD application with Node.js + PostgreSQL & Azure
+# CRUD application with Node.js + PostgreSQL

 ## Recursos Used 🚀